KokkinosThanos/The-Solar-System/README.md

 # The Solar System

-Fetching from the database with Graphql, resolve the data with vanila Javascript and combine the DOM with the CSS for the final appearance of this web site!
+Here I present a simple query technique with Graphql from a Mysql database.
+And also a way to present these data with Javascript DOM in the client.

 ------------------------
  Web Technologies